Refunds and changing your ticket

 If you already have your tickets but change your plans for any reason, you can still ask for a refund: you may have to pay a £10 admin fee.

-- If you bought your ticket from one of our ticket offices, simply return it to the ticket office to ask for a refund
+- If you bought your ticket from one of our stations, simply return it to the ticket office to ask for a refund

-- If you purchased tickets using PayPal, or if you can't get to the ticket office where you bought your ticket, please fill in a refund form.
-Post this to the Freepost address listed on the form or take it to a station ticket office
+- If you bought online but you don't have an online account, used PayPal, or if you can't get to the ticket office where you bought your ticket, please fill in a refund form.

 Make sure you do this within 28 days of the date on your ticket.